lucasprabel/draft-cfrg-suf-hybrid-sigs/draft-prabel-suf-hybrid-sigs-00.md

 # Introduction

-With the emergence of post-quantum (PQ) digital signatures, several groups (including ETSI CYBER amd IETF LAMPS, TLS JOSE, SSHM) have explored hybrid constructions combining traditional and PQ algorithms.
+With the emergence of post-quantum (PQ) digital signatures, several groups (including ETSI CYBER and IETF LAMPS, TLS JOSE, SSHM) have explored hybrid constructions combining traditional and PQ algorithms.
 The main goal is to ensure long-term security during the transition to post-quantum cryptography, acknowledging that traditional algorithms are more mature than post-quantum ones and that the latter still raise uncertainty about their security.

 Current composite hybrid schemes typically provide existential unforgeability under chosen-message attacks (EUF-CMA), but do not ensure strong unforgeability.
 SUF-CMA extends EUF-CMA by requiring that it be computationally infeasible to produce a new valid signature even for a message-signature pair previously observed.
 This distinction has practical implications in preventing message replay, transaction duplication, and log poisoning.

 Although several recent algorithms such as EdDSA, ML-DSA, and SLH-DSA claim to achieve SUF-CMA security, some popular traditional schemes (RSA, ECDSA) only achieve EUF-CMA.
 Therefore, constructing a hybrid digital signature scheme maintaining SUF-CMA when one component does not is of particular interest.

-To addresses this concern, this document specifies a generic hybrid construction that guarantees SUF-CMA security when the second underlying component (e.g. the PQ scheme) is SUF-CMA.
+To address this concern, this document specifies a generic hybrid construction that guarantees SUF-CMA security when the second underlying component (e.g. the PQ scheme) is SUF-CMA.
 The construction is quite simple and can be applied generically across PQ/T signature combinations.
 It is originally proposed in {{BH23}}, though its SUF-CMA is not analyzed in the article.The construction could also be used for a hybrid PQ/PQ security, relying on two post-quantum components.

 # Conventions and Definitions